 The Weinstein Company’s experimental strategy behind Snowpiercer—which debuted VOD two weeks after opening in U.S. theaters—is still being debated, but TWC is quickly revisiting unconventional release models for One Chance, director David Frankel’s movie about Britain’s Got Talent‘s unlikely opera singer Paul Potts.

-The film, which stars James Corden (Begin Again) as the unassuming young man who became a YouTube sensation when he wowed Simon Cowell on British television, is scheduled to arrive in theaters this fall.
-But for 10 days before it opens, it will be available exclusively for free on Yahoo Screen.
+The film, which stars James Corden (Begin Again) as the unassuming young man who became a YouTube sensation when he wowed Simon Cowell on British television, is scheduled to arrive in theaters on Oct.
+10. But beginning on Sept.
+30, it will be available exclusively for free on Yahoo Screen.

 “We’re so thrilled to be partnering with Yahoo on this first venture in bringing One Chance to audiences online before it hits theaters,” said David Glasser, COO and president of TWC.
 “In today’s digital era, technology has developed and changed the landscape of how many people watch movies and TV.
 Our partnership with Yahoo has allowed us to adapt and expand our reach to limitless audiences.”